 Carrots & Parsnips

 Watch: Watch for tops of carrot roots to peek out from the soil beneath their greens.
-For the best flavor, choose small carrots at least ½ inch in diameter.
+For the best flavour, choose small carrots at least ½ inch in diameter.
 Parsnips will be sweeter the longer you leave them in the ground but should be harvested before flowering.

 Harvest: Loosen the soil around each carrot or parsnip with your hands, a garden fork, or a trowel, then gently pull it from the soil by the greens or lift it from underneath with your tool.
 Be careful not to tug too hard, or you could break the root!